-We are leveraging our EEV Platform to create a diverse and expanding development portfolio of oligonucleotide-, antibody- and enzyme-based programs.
+We are leveraging our EEV Platform to create a diverse and expanding development portfolio of RNA-, antibody- and enzyme-based programs.
 Included in this development portfolio are several of our oligonucleotide programs for the treatment of multiple neuromuscular diseases, including DMD, DM1 and additional preclinical and discovery programs.
-In addition, we are exploring oligonucleotide opportunities in immune mediated diseases and oncology.
-The development portfolio also includes antibody based intracellular protein degradation programs for oncology.
-Research efforts include enzyme replacement therapies, targeting moieties and CRISPR-Cas.
-The chart below represents a summary of our initial development programs, each of which are wholly owned.
+In addition, we are exploring oligonucleotide opportunities in neuromuscular, immunological, ocular and metabolic diseases, among others.
+Research efforts include enzyme replacement therapies, targeting moieties and gene editing.
+The chart below represents a summary of our initial development programs, including those that are wholly owned and the ENTR-701 program which is Vertex partnered.